sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

   </script>
 </div>

-**Comments:** term used to query twitter api was **Harlem Spartans**.
-Observed refences to a UK band called Harlem Spartans.
-HS are apparently banned for references to violence an uk gang culture in their music.
+**Comments:** term used to query twitter API was **Harlem Spartans**.
+Observed references to a UK band called Harlem Spartans.
+HS are apparently banned for references to violence an UK gang culture in their music.
 Some references to violence (see the 3rd tweet for instance).
 Maybe useful for studying further.

 ### 5) Term: **Ounto Nation**